Data Sources and Methods for the Global Trends in Protected Areas Indicator

 The World Database on Protected Areas (WDPA) contains data from governments and non-governmental organizations.
 Elements of a summary analysis of the WDPA made by United Nations Environment Programme World Conservation Monitoring Centre (UNEP–WCMC) in 2014 for the Protected Planet 2014 report were used to create the indicator.

 3.3 Temporal coverage

 Protected areas with unknown location and/or extent are excluded from the GIS analysis and statistics.
-Protected areas with unknown year of establishment are included in the GIS analysis and statistics for every year from 1990 to present.
-This avoids counting spatial overlaps between dated and undated protected areas.
-Where no new data is received for a country/territory during a year, protected area coverage is assumed to be equal to the previous year.
+Protected areas with unknown year of establishment are included in the GIS analysis and statistics from the earliest year reported and for every subsequent year reported.

 Analyses of marine protection are conducted for the territorial seaFootnote and exclusive economic zoneFootnote (EEZ) of each country, as well as for the global ocean; claimed areas of continental shelf are not considered.
 Disputed land and sea that are covered by protected areas are included as a group on their own and are included in global totals, but not in national statistics.
 Similarly, the Great Lakes, Caspian Sea and Aral Sea are excluded from national but not global totals.

 Man and the Biosphere (MAB) Reserves were excluded on the advice of the United Nations Educational, Scientific and Cultural Organization (UNESCO) Man and the Biosphere Programme in which they have stated only the core zone of MAB Reserves may be considered protected.
 These zones are not well defined in the WDPA, and the effect of their exclusion is small as they often overlap with other types of protected areas.